 Consolidated Liberator, AL577, Jenkinstown, Co.
 Louth

 In terms of loss of life, the worst of the wartime air crashes occurred on a lonely hill top in County Louth in early 1942.
-The 16th of March, 1942 would see the deaths of sixteen young allied airmen when their bomber crashed in to the mountain named Slieve na Glogh, which rises up above the townland of Jenkinstown on the Cooley Peninsula.
+The 16th of March, 1942 would see the deaths of fifteen young allied airmen when their bomber crashed in to the mountain named Slieve na Glogh, which rises up above the townland of Jenkinstown on the Cooley Peninsula.
 It was the second of three fatal wartime crashed in the area, the others being in 1941 and the last in 1944.

 The story of the aircraft crash has been told many times in a number of publications and these are listed below.
 On this page I aim to share some information shared with me by family members of the men.